Uncle Leo’s Barn

 » Large Livestock

 Click this link for

 Barn Staff: Leo & Rita Vanoni’s Family

 Superintendents – Charles and Laurie Vanoni

 Vanoni roots run deep in Ventura County, the family has been living and farming here for over 100 years.

 At the 1956 county fair “Uncle Leo” and a group of other 4-H leaders put together a display of barnyard animals in an old tent.
 Leo saw the need to continue to provide this connection to agriculture for Ventura County families.
 The exhibit is now Uncle Leo’s Barn and is a fair tradition.

-This year, the Vanoni Family (Leo and Rita’s children, grandchildren, great-grandchildren) and friends are busy preparing Uncle Leo’s Barn – Uncle Leo’s legacy for the 61st year of the exhibit at the fair.
+This year, the Vanoni Family (Leo and Rita’s children, grandchildren, great-grandchildren) and friends are busy preparing Uncle Leo’s Barn – Uncle Leo’s legacy for more than 60 years at the Ventura County Fair.